Herrera v. Collins: Blackmun's dissent

-Justice Blackmun, joined by Justices Stevens and Souter, dissented.
+Justice Harry Blackmun, joined by Justices John Paul Stevens and David Souter, dissented, arguing that the relevant question was not whether a retrial would be more reliable than the original trial but whether newly discovered evidence undermined the reliability of the conviction sufficiently to permit execution.
 Blackmun believed that "[n]othing could be more contrary to contemporary standards of decency or more shocking to the conscience than to execute a person who is actually innocent."
-Blackmun would have remanded the case to the district court for a determination as to whether a hearing should be held and to resolve the merits of Herrera's claim of actual innocence.